drandreaskrueger/plutoalert/README.md

 ### Python online execution environments: pythonanywhere, gitpod, ...
 Geoblocking is also the reason why starting plutoalert inside the fabulous [Gitpod](https://gitpod.io/#https://github.com/drandreaskrueger/plutoalert) and [PythonAnywhere](https://www.pythonanywhere.com/gists/94d3b92d57976da77ae2753b45314aeb/plutoalert_StarTrek.py/python3/) ... is executing my Python code just fine ... but is then leading to EMPTY RESULTS.
 Sorry for that.

-Help me: Please point me to yet a different online-Python execution environment.
-I would like to present the code to anyone, even those who do not want to install Python locally.
+*Help me: Please* point me to yet another online-Python execution environment.
+I would like to present running code to anyone, even those who do not want to install Python locally.
 Thanks.

 ## Development